Fix issues found by the Readiness assessment tool

 Your "Windows 10 and later update ring" policy in Intune must not target any Windows Autopatch devices.

 |Not ready||You have an "update ring" policy that targets all devices, all users, or both.

 To resolve, change the policy to use an assignment that targets a specific Azure Active Directory (AD) group that doesn't include any Windows Autopatch devices.

-For more information, see Manage Windows 10 software updates in Intune.
+For more information, see Manage Windows 10 and later software updates in Intune.

 |Advisory||Both the Modern Workplace Devices - All and Modern Workplace - All Azure AD groups are groups that we create after you enroll in Windows Autopatch.

 You can continue with enrollment.
 However, you must resolve the advisory prior to deploying your first device.
 To resolve the advisory, see Maintain the Windows Autopatch environment.

 You can access Azure Active Directory (AD) settings in the Azure portal.